danielweck/preact-wmr-twind-zero/README.md

 ## Summary

 This project demonstrates a recipe for integrating Twind in a website built with Preact WMR.
-The code in this repository brings a few key ingredients to customise the standard WMR build process and Preact runtime:
+The code in this repository brings a few key ingredients in order to customise the standard WMR build process and Preact runtime:

-* WMR plugin (Rollup under the hood).
+* a WMR plugin (Rollup under the hood) that pre-applies Twind primitives at the source code level.
-* Preact VDOM "hook" (`options.vnode`).
+* a Preact VDOM "hook" (`options.vnode`) that interprets the resulting Twind expressions at runtime.
-* Post-build script that tweaks the default generated website.
+* a post-build script that processes the default pre-rendered website to prioritise "critical" CSS in each static route.

 Massive credits to the developers of: